Necklaces and Bracelets:

 When measuring yourself for clothing, the main measurements to take are the bust/chest, waist, and hip circumference, also the inseam length for pants.
-Other measurements, such as shoulder, underbust, thigh, outseam, sleeve length, etc., are required on specific clothes type.
+Other measurements, such as shoulder, underbust, thigh, outseam, sleeve length, etc., may be required on specific clothes type.

 📏 Use a clothing measuring tape for maximum accuracy.

-📏 Make sure the tape is level.
+📏 Make sure the tape is level and secure.
 Keep the tape snug but not too tight.

-📏 Measure on bare skin, not over clothes, or wear an non-padded bra (i.e., sports bra) and tights.
+📏 Measure on bare skin, not over clothes, or wear an non-padded bra (i.e., sports bra) and tights or bike shorts.

 📏 Measure your body before choosing a size and allow 0.394 -1.181 inches as an error range due to manual measurement.

 📏 Use a mirror to make sure the tape is as level as possible.

 📏 Bust: Place one end of the tape at the fullest part of your bust (across the center of each nipple) and wrap it around under your armpits back to the front.
 Pro Tip: Wear a non-padded bra to get the most accurate measurements.